cpeditor/cpeditor.github.io/content/en/docs/Contribution guidelines/_index.md

 ## Welcome!

 You are here to help CP Editor?
 Awesome, feel free and read the following sections in order to know how to work on something and where to get help from.
-Your contribution matters a lot, CP Editor is getting better and better because of people like you. :smile:
+Your contribution matters a lot, CP Editor is getting better and better because of people like you.

 ## What kinds of contributions are we looking for?